freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 30.1

-To start, just add `echo Hello Questionnaire` at the top of the file you just created.
+To start, add `echo hello questionnaire` at the top of the file you just created.

 #### HINTS